istefanis/lti-freq-domain-toolbox/README.md

 lti-freq-domain-toolbox
 =======================

-lti-freq-domain-toolbox implements some basic functions for tasks such as: computation of the transfer function (tf) of a lti system modeled by interconnected tf blocks in the s-domain, generation of bode & nyquist plots, and arithmetic computation of its time-domain response.
+lti-freq-domain-toolbox is a collection of functions written in Racket, that deal with tasks such as: computation of the transfer function (tf) of a lti system modeled by interconnected tf blocks in the s-domain, generation of bode & nyquist plots, and arithmetic computation of its time-domain response.